 Nowadays, short-term rentals are riddled with complex legal issues, including government regulations on units and licensing and tax requirements.
 The legality of short-term rentals depends on a building’s local regulations, as local governments vary widely in how they enforce specific limitations.
 Pillow Residential aims to provide a legal framework for building owners and residents to facilitate compliant short-term rentals.
 Pillow Residential is a free apartment amenity that residents can use to rent out their apartment units with their building’s approval while also abiding by community regulations.

-Blake Hayunga is the COO of a large real estatement investment company that launched Pillow Residential in a 316-unit apartment complex in Denver, Colorado.
+Blake Hayunga is the COO of a large real estate investment company that launched Pillow Residential in a 316-unit apartment complex in Denver, Colorado.
 Blake was able to incorporate compliant short-term rentals into his building’s list of amenities to significantly increase new resident interest.
-Since the introduction of this amenity in Blake’s building earlier this year, Blake has seen a 20% increase in applications as well as capture premium rents 4-7% greater than current market rents.
+Since the introduction of this amenity in Blake’s building, Blake has seen a 20% increase in applications and captures premium rents 4-7% greater than current market rents.

 There’s no doubt that short-term rentals are now one of the most practical and desirable apartment amenities sought out in the market.
-This kind of amenity can be a quick and easy way for residents to make extra cash from their unused living spaces.
+Airbnb for multifamily residential units is an amenity that offers a quick and easy way for residents to make extra cash from their unused living spaces.
 With their additional incomes, Airbnb hosts can subsidize their rent, travel the world, or use it however they please.
 In a recent article by Inman, Blake mentioned how he sees Pillow Residential as “a huge competitive advantage along with a way to organize something that’s happening already — while turning it into a revenue sharing opportunity” for him.

 By partnering with Pillow Residential, building owners are able to facilitate and actively engage in this existing trend to not only increase their buildings’ occupancy rates, but also maximize their net operating incomes.